-2) If instructor permission is required, email your desired instructor, including your student ID number and a sentence or two about your background (if any) in your chosen instrument, to request a space in their studio.
+- If instructor permission is required, email your desired instructor.
+Include your student ID number and a sentence or two about your background (if any) in your chosen instrument, and request a space in their studio.
 If the professor has space, he or she will give you an override so that you may register for the course on Banner.
 In all cases, repertoire for the first semester will be assigned by individual student's ability.

-4) At the start of the semester, go to your instructor's studio and follow the directions posted on his or her door to sign up for your lesson time.
+At the start of the semester, go to your instructor's studio and follow the directions posted on his or her door to sign up for your lesson time.
 Instructors' studio numbers are listed on the Applied Music Bulletin Board in the second floor hallway of Ewell Hall and in the Faculty Directory.
 As a reminder, it is your responsibility to contact your teacher to schedule your lesson time.

-To obtain a key to a specific instrument practice room, such as the percussion studio or the harp room, fill out a Studio Key Loan Form or pick up a hard copy from the wall display across from Ewell 268.
-Get the form signed by your applied music instructor, pay the key loan deposit at the Bursar's Office, and return the form to the dropbox on the door to Ewell 268.
+To obtain a key to a specific instrument practice room, such as the percussion studio or the harp room, fill out a Studio Key Loan Form [pdf] or pick up a hard copy from the wall display across from Ewell 268.
+Get the form signed by your applied music instructor, pay the key loan deposit at the Bursar's Office, and return the form to the Music Department Office Reception Desk.
 Your key may be picked up when your completed form is returned.

 Key loan deposits are returned to students at the end of each year, provided their keys is returned.
 If a key is not returned at the end of the semester, the Department of Music retains the deposit to purchase new keys for the practice rooms.

 To rent an instrument from the Department of Music, fill out an Instrument Rental Agreement [pdf] and return it to your instructor or ensemble director.
 There is no fee for instrument rental unless an instrument is returned in disrepair or is not returned.
 If a fee must be charged at the end of the rental date, a hold will be placed on your account until the fee is paid.